Dead Moon Circus: CereCere

 In the anime, CereCere tends to be arrogant and haughty, and chases after people that will highlight her perceived beauty for her, such as when she chased after an artist and asked him to repaint her.
 She also appears extravagant and outrageous while disguised and not in her circus uniform.
 However, there are moments when she breaks the mature mask and plays for fun.
 The other Amazonesses see her as lazy, and take every opportunity to call her such.
 CereCere summons only plant-based lemures, a possible nod to her Roman namesake Ceres, a goddess of vegetation and plants.

-In the anime series, her voice actress is Yuri Amano, and Reina Ueda voices her in Crystal film, Sailor Moon Eternal.
+In the anime series, her voice actress is Yuri Amano, and Reina Ueda voices her in the Crystal film, Sailor Moon Eternal.
 In the Cloverway English adaptation, her name is changed to "Selesele" and she is voiced by Megan McChesney.
-In the Viz Media English adaptation and the Netflix English dub of the Eternal Movies, she is voiced by Cassandra Lee Morris.
-In the musicals she is played by Shiori Eguchi and Risa Honma, the latter of whom later went on to play Sailor Mars.
+In the Viz Media English adaptation and the Netflix English dub of Sailor Moon Eternal Pt.
+1 and 2, she is voiced by Cassandra Lee Morris.
+In the musicals, she is played by Shiori Eguchi and Risa Honma, the latter of whom later went on to play Sailor Mars.